prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2454.2 ###
+- Expose the FindHandler through ChromiumWebBrowser.
+- Implement a Find Toolbar for the ChromiumWebBrowser Control.
+- Use BeginInvoke and Wait instead of Invoke for marshalled render process invokes.

 ### Version 3.2454.1 ###
 - Update to cef version 3.2454.1344.
 The CEF API has changed since the last supported version, need updated cef binaries for this release.
 - Resolved issue #35